Chandra Ford: Research and career

 Ford studies health equity and the social determinants of health.
 She has studied the influence of racism on healthcare and policy in the United States, recognising that it is a root cause of health inequity.
 Her research combines public health research with critical race theory; so-called the public health critical race praxis.
 In particular, her research emphasises that race is a social construct; and she is critical of scientists and physicians who reinforce the idea that race is a biological attribute and the cause of health outcomes.

 In 2016 Ford was appointed to the National Academy of Medicine Committee on Community-based Solutions to Promote Health Equity.
 She serves on the American Public Health Association Anti-Racism Collaborative.
 She is the founding Director of the University of California, Los Angeles Center for the Study of Racism, Social Justice and Health.
 The center, founded in 2017, investigates the health implications of racism for diverse populations.
 It provides explicit examples on how those working in public health can tackle racism, including naming racism explicitly, learning how to recognise bias, building community capacity, collecting data and prioritising equity.

 Ford and her colleague Gilbert C. Gee were awarded the 2019 Paul Cornely Award for their work on how health is affected by racism.

-During the COVID-19 pandemic, Ford investigated the reasons that Black people were overrepresented amongst coronavirus disease victims.
-She argued that communities of colour were more likely to live near the environmental hazards and pollutants, making them more likely to suffer from a severe form of coronavirus disease, and they were less likely to have access to affordable healthcare.
+During the COVID-19 pandemic, Ford investigated the reasons that Black people were overrepresented amongst coronavirus disease deaths.
+She argued that communities of colour were more likely to live near the environmental hazards and pollutants, making them more likely to develop a severe form of coronavirus disease, and they were less likely to have access to affordable healthcare.
 Ford called for more organising and activism to support communities of colour who have suffered from historical medical injustice.
 In mid-May, Ford was critical of the decision for states to reopen from the COVID-19 lockdowns, saying that the reopening would disproportionately impact people of colour and immigrants.
 She called for care to be taken to ensure that the communities who were suffering most from coronavirus disease did not become subject to more policing and arrest.